-The combination of biomarkers ranging from telomere length to secreted proteins and micro-RNAs associated with cell senescence and apoptosis provides a matrix of assays covering key biological processes known to be important in the balance between driving and restraining tumour progression.
+The combination of biomarkers ranging from telomere length to analysis of genes involved in regulation of RTL and to secreted proteins, immune-profiling and micro-RNAs associated with cell senescence and apoptosis provides a matrix of assays covering key biological processes known to be important in the balance between driving and restraining tumour progression.
 Determining the clinical utility of these biomarkers requires testing in appropriate clinical trial settings.

 Gastro-oesophageal adenocarcinoma has a poor prognosis, accounting for 10,000 deaths per year in the UK.
-Combination chemotherapy results in a significant survival advantage in patients with advanced gastric cancer when compared with best supportive care in randomised clinical trials (30-32).
+Combination chemotherapy results in a significant survival advantage in patients with advanced gastric cancer when compared with best supportive care in randomised clinical trials^(30 - 32).
 High response rates may be obtained in these tumours by the use of protracted venous infusional 5FU, epirubicin and cisplatin - the ECF regimen(33).
-In an initial study with this regimen, an overall response rate of 71% and a complete response rate of 12% were observed (33).
+In an initial study with this regimen, an overall response rate of 71% and a complete response rate of 12% were observed(33).
 These encouraging results were confirmed in two subsequent studies, with overall response rates of around 60% and with complete responses occurring in around 10% of patients^(34, 35).
 In a multi-centre randomised study, ECF resulted in a significantly better response rate (45%) and median survival (8.9 months), with significantly less toxicity compared to the FAMTX regimen(36).
 Recently, a randomised trial in the UK has compared four regimens in advanced gastric cancer in a 2 x 2 design comparing infusional 5-fluorouracil with the oral fluoropyrimidine pro-drug capecitabine, and comparing oxaliplatin with cisplatin(37).
 Capecitabine was equivalent to infusional 5fluorouracil but with the added convenience of oral therapy thereby removing the requirement for insertion of central venous catheters.
 Consequently, capecitabine has now replaced infusional 5-fluorouracil in combination chemotherapy regimens in the UK.
+The combination of epirubicin, oxaliplatin, and capecitabine gave a further improvement in overall survival, and it is likely that oxaliplatin will be increasingly used in the UK in the future as the standard comparator in clinical trials.
+Nevertheless, the response rates with these regimens, and the overall survival, remain disappointing with significant toxicity in patients who do not respond to treatment.
+Therefore, the development of a prognostic biomarker to aid patient selection for treatment would be advantageous for this patient population.